Nightly Rate Too High? You’re Looking at the Wrong Problem

 What Repeated Improvements Fail to Change

 That is the part many owners miss.
 Better execution does not automatically create pricing power.
-If the market has already established what similar demand will support, then each new improvement ends up working inside that same limit.
+If the market has already established what similar demand will support, each new improvement ends up working inside that same limit.

 This is why the cycle becomes so frustrating.
 The owner invests again, the listing looks better, and performance may lift briefly.
 Then the same symptoms return: occupancy softens, pricing pressure comes back, and every decision starts revolving around how to defend a rate that still does not hold consistently.